justoy/auto_fill_form/README.md

 # LLM Autofill Extension

-A powerful Chrome extension that uses Large Language Models to automatically fill web forms with intelligently organized profile data.
-Features multiple profile management, categorized data organization, and seamless form detection for enhanced productivity.
+A powerful Chrome extension that uses Large Language Models to automatically detect and suggest completions for web forms with intelligently organized profile data.
+Features multiple profile management, categorized data organization, and seamless form detection with tab-key confirmation for enhanced productivity.

 ## What's New 🚀

+- **⚡ Auto-Fill with Tab Confirmation**: Forms are automatically detected and filled with suggestions - press Tab to accept
+- **🎛️ Enable/Disable Toggle**: Easy toggle in the popup to turn auto-fill on/off
 - **📂 Profile Categories**: Organize your data into logical groups (Personal, Address, Passport, etc.)
 - **👥 Multiple Profiles**: Create separate profiles for work, personal, travel, and more
 - **🎛️ Simplified Field Management**: Just enter field names - keys are auto-generated